 - Guidelines on optimizing your article for maximum discoverability.

 Journal of Cellular Biochemistry

 The Journal of Cellular Biochemistry publishes descriptions of original research in which complex cellular, pathogenic, clinical, or animal model systems are studied by biochemical, molecular, genetic or quantitative ultrastructural approaches.
 Submission of papers reporting genomic and proteomic approaches to identify and characterize parameters of biological control in a cellular context are encouraged.
 The areas covered include, but are not restricted to, conditions, agents, regulatory processes, or differentiation states that influence structure, cell cycle & growth control, structure-function relationships, or assembly mechanisms in cells, viruses, or supramolecular constructs, and signaling mechanisms mediating transcription.
-This scope extends to cell structure and function; organelle assembly; regulation of cell organization, reproduction or differentiation; the architectural organization and compartmentalization of nucleic acids and regulatory proteins within the nucleus and cytoplasm; the dynamics of intranuclear trafficking, placement and assembly of regulatory machinery for gene expression; and to the development, organization or remodeling of tissues.
-Manuscripts are to be submitted to an Executive Editor or Field Editor .
+This scope extends to cell structure and function; organelle assembly; regulation of cell organization, reproduction or differentiation; stem cell biology, non-coding RNAs, the architectural organization and compartmentalization of nucleic acids and regultitleatory proteins within the nucleus and cytoplasm; the dynamics of intranuclear trafficking, placement and assembly of regulatory machinery for genetic and epigenetic control of gene expression; and to the development, organization or remodeling of tissues.
+Manuscripts are to be submitted to the Managing Editor.

 C. Fred Fox

 Executive Editor Emeritus:

 Max M. Burger